 Under Section 4.16.2 of the Zoning Ordinance, the Project must include eight tot lots and three half-court basketball courts.
 The Applicant proposes a mix of recreational facilities more suitable and desirable to the residents, based on its experience with many similar projects.
 For that reason, recreational facility substitutions are proposed.
-The application's recreational facilities substitution request lists and identifies possible locations for proposed activities and facilities available for the residents throughout the development.
+Our recreational facilities substitution request narrative lists and identifies possible locations for proposed activities and facilities available for the residents throughout the development.
 Within those spaces are opportunities for a variety of different active and passive activities.
-This list is provided below for reference, but the uses are subject to change during the site planning process.
+Some will serve only one purpose while others can be more flexible offering variety.
+The proposed list of recreational facilities is also provided below for reference, but the uses are subject to change during the site planning process.